RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page6.md

 :::

 ### Version 1.9.4
-#### February 26, 2025
+#### March 10, 2025
 **Improvements** :arrow_up:
-- Updated functions to match Python lib v2.2 changes
+- Updated functions to match Python lib v2.2 changes.

 **Bug Fixes** :bug:
-- Include fix for flip()
+- Fixed the issue with the flip functions that was caused by a battery requesting issue.

 <hr/>